Apple releases app design templates for macOS Mojave and watchOS 5

 Apple Watch developers get everything from app, icon, and complication design templates to highly specific color guides for buttons, backgrounds, and platters.
 Separate 38mm and 42mm templates are available where appropriate, corresponding to the smaller and larger versions of the Apple Watch.

 Today’s release is interestingly timed in that the next Apple Watch is expected to be upgraded with larger screens in September, potentially impacting app design choices.
-It’s unclear whether Apple will be upgrading the new Apple Watch display resolutions, or merely enlarging existing pixels to fit larger screens.
+It’s unclear whether Apple will be upgrading the new Apple Watch display resolutions or merely enlarging existing pixels to fit larger screens.
 Historically, it has chosen the former route, which could leave some of the new templates outdated — or perhaps just surrounded by more empty space.

 The new templates are available in Adobe Photoshop and Bohemian Sketch formats.
-They’re free from Apple’s developer web site, along with previously updated templates for iOS 12.
+They’re free from Apple’s developer website, along with previously updated templates for iOS 12.